jasalido/GettingAndCleaningData/CodeBook.md

 5. Appropriately labeling the data set with descriptive variable names

 6. Creating an independent tidy data set with the average of each variable for each activity and each subject.

+## About the variables
+1. x_train , contains the dataset of X_train.txt with 7352 samples x 561 features.
+2. y_train , contains the dataset of y_train.txt with 7352 samples x 561 features.
+3. x_test , contains the dataset of X_test.txt with 2947 samples x 561 features.
+4. y_test , contains the dataset of y_test.txt with 2947 samples x 561 features.
+5. subject_train, contains subject id of the individual samples for training.
+6. subject_test, contains subject id of the individual samples for testing.
+7. features, contains the dataset of 561 features taken.
+8. activityLabels, contains the dateset vector number for all 6 activities.